Beyond the Polybag: New Ideas in Packaging Sustainability

 While prAna’s success may not be replicable for every brand, the push for packaging sustainability has never been stronger.
 The Outdoor Industry Association’s Sustainability Working Group and the Sustainable Apparel Coalition are working on best practices.

 One of the most prominent tools in this regard is the Higg Index, a sustainability scorecard.
 This summer, the Sustainable Apparel Coalition will relaunch its Brand & Retail Module, which will offer adopters ways to measure and seek improvement in packaging.

-“Most folks probably don’t even know where their polybags come from, let alone what they’re made out of,” says Dwyer.
+“Most folks probably don’t even know where their polybags come from, let alone what they’re made out of,” said Dwyer.
 “The easy button for any big brand is to just let the factory do it—let them pick the materials, let them even help with the design, certainly let them pick the boxes and polybags.”
 Instead, the Patagonia team suggests putting in time to build personal relationships with suppliers.

 Lincoln takes this a step further by advocating for the concept of “non-competitive collaboration,” allowing brands to share ideas, resources, and even purchasing power for the greater good.
-She points out that prAna’s recent move to 100 percent organic cotton was sparked when a competitor introduced them to a new vendor.
-“We have to be able to talk about those things in a non-competitive way or we can’t move the industry forward,” she says.
+She pointed out that prAna’s recent move to 100 percent organic cotton was sparked when a competitor introduced them to a new vendor.
+“We have to be able to talk about those things in a non-competitive way or we can’t move the industry forward,” she said.
 “Together we’re stronger—and we have to believe that, enforce it, and encourage it.”

 Cooperation is also key to magnifying the impact of initiatives like LimeLoop’s reusable mailers.
-Milazzo says that initial testing shows a shelf life of 2,000 shipments for each bag.
-She suggests that if more brands adopt the service, the impacts could be huge.
-“I think it’s essential that we as a business community find a solution to packaging,” she says.
+Milazzo said that initial testing shows a shelf life of 2,000 shipments for each bag.
+She suggested that if more brands adopt the service, the impacts could be huge.
+“I think it’s essential that we as a business community find a solution to packaging,” she said.
 “I think we’re in a powerful position to make change.”